All Episodes

 I knew Lynn Wood.

-You know, one of the I guess it was kind of a proud moment in my life.
+You know, one of the, I guess it was kind of a proud moment in my life.

 I know because I have a framed copy of the Atlanta Journal Constitution, the year-end edition, and they said 1996 was a great year.

-The Olympics came, and Sean Hannity left.
+The Olympics came and Sean Hannity left.

 I left in October to go to the Fox News channel when they were debuting the channel.

-And what had happened was the Atlanta Journal Constitution came out with Richard Jewell is not the hero we we thought he was, because turns out he was the hero.
+And what had happened was the Atlanta Journal Constitution came out with Richard Jewell is not the hero we thought he was, because turns out he was the hero.

-He died like 23 years ago, not long after I had interviewed him.
+He died, he died like 23 years ago, not long after I had interviewed him, 43 or four years old.

-And you know, the point was I said, when I read this in the Constitution, Atlanta Journal Constitution, I said, he fits the profile of the lone bomber.
+And, you know, the point was, I said, when I read this in the Constitution, Atlanta Journal Constitution, I said, he fits the profile of the lone bomber.

 He lives with his mother.